xdividr/dreamcloud-docs/styleguide.rst

 Images
 ------

-Images are useful, but not required in our documentation.
+Images are useful, but not required in DreamHost Cloud documentation.
 If you want to have an image in an article, put the image in the ./images directory relative to the article and reference it from there, using the following:

 .. code::